erimeilis/api-proxy/README.md

 - **🛡️ EU Jurisdiction**: Location hints ensure GDPR-compliant data residency
 - **📝 Smart Logging**: Minimal logging (info) by default, detailed logging on demand (debug)

+## 💡 Why I Built This

+I ran into a real-world problem: my server's region was blocked by an API provider I needed to integrate with.
+Traditional solutions didn't work:

+- **VPN wasn't practical** - I only needed it for specific API calls, not all traffic
+- **IP whitelisting conflicts** - Some of my integrations had strict IP whitelists that wouldn't work with a VPN
+- **Multiple regional requirements** - Different providers needed different regions (some required EU for GDPR, others needed US endpoints)

+This proxy solves these problems by:
+- **Selective routing** - Route only specific requests through the proxy, not all traffic
+- **Multi-region flexibility** - Choose the appropriate region per request via headers
+- **Stable IP addresses** - Cloudflare's Durable Objects provide consistent IPs per region
+- **Zero server maintenance** - Runs on Cloudflare's edge network with automatic scaling

 ## 🚀 Quick Start

 ### Prerequisites